untwisted/untwisted/BOOK.md

     xmap(server, ACCEPT, setup)
 ~~~

-The 'setup' function is called when a new connection has arrived, it installs the basic built in handles
+The setup function is called when a new connection has arrived, it installs the basic built in handles
-'Stdin' and 'Stdout', these deal with sending and receiving data.
+Stdin and Stdout, these deal with sending and receiving data.

 ~~~python